nvohra0016/nvohra0016.github.io/_talks/newtons_method.md

 </script>

 # 1. Introduction to Newton's Method
 Newton's method is a perpetual workhorse that has proven to be one of the most successful and versatile nonlinear solvers.
-The framework has been applied to cover a large range of nonlinearity, from s to piecewise-smooth (semismooth) functions [^1] [^2].
+The framework has been applied to cover a large range of nonlinearities, from smooth to semismooth functions.
+In this post, we present the application of the Newton's method in solving the Butler-Volmer equation, commonly used in modelling interface conditions in electrochemical domains.
+We prove the convergence and demonstrate the robustness of the method using physical parameters, and exemplify how convergence may be further accelerated in extreme cases using the primary variable switching technique.

 ## 1.1 Algorithm
 Let $F \in C^\infty(\mathbb{R}), \; F : \mathbb{R} \rightarrow \mathbb{R}$ be a given smooth function, and we wish to solve $F(x) = 0$.
 The Newton's method generates a sequence $\\{ x^{(m)} \\}$ iteratively: given $x^{(m-1)}$, we obtain $x^{(m)}$ as